9 Easy Steps Of Growing Chamomile In Pots

-Chamomile is a simple herb to cultivate both inside and out, and it has few issues.
+Chamomile is a simple herb to cultivate inside and out, with few issues.
 It does, however, require some TLC from time to time.

-This is a symptom of a variety of fungal plant diseases, including botrytis blight.
+This is a symptom of various fungal plant diseases, including botrytis blight.
 It can be fixed by applying fungicidal oil to your plant.

-It's possible that your chamomile is getting too much water if this happens to it.
-Reduce the amount of water you use to see whether it makes a difference.
+Your chamomile may be getting too much water if this happens to it.
+Reduce the water you use to see whether it makes a difference.

 Chamomile Tea Recipes

-- 1 handful of fresh chamomile flowers (increase petal amounts for stronger tea)
+- Fresh chamomile flowers: 1 handful (increase petal amounts for stronger tea)

 - Remove the entire flower head off the stem to harvest the fresh blossoms.
 Clean the chamomile flowers by rinsing them in warm water and patting them dry.
 Freshly gathered chamomile flowers are the finest for making chamomile tea.

-- Flowers can be stored in the refrigerator for up to 48 hours if necessary.
+- Flowers can be stored in the refrigerator for 48 hours if necessary.
 Place the petals in an airtight container after wrapping them in a damp paper towel.

 - Bring a tea kettle or a large pot of water to a boil on the stove.
 Because they feature built-in systems to keep the petals separated, infusion tea kettles are the finest solution for fresh flower teas.

-- As a substitute for a teabag, you can use another infusion method such as a tea ball or cheesecloth.
-To retain the tastes of your tea, always use pure or spring water rather than boiling tap water when brewing it.
+- You can use another infusion method, such as a tea ball or cheesecloth, as a substitute for a teabag.
+To retain the taste of your tea, always use pure or spring water rather than boiling tap water when brewing it.

 - Place flower petals in an infuser and steep the tea for 5 minutes in a kettle or pot.
 Before pouring into a teacup, remove the flower petals and optional mint leaves.
 Enjoy!